Monterrey Consensus: 2008 follow-up Conference in Doha, Qatar

 The Conference was chaired by the Emir of Qatar and included seven plenary meetings.
 A total of 133 Governments made statements to the plenary.
 The Secretary-General of the United Nations, the President of the General Assembly, the Director-General of WTO, the Secretary-General of UNCTAD and the Administrator of UNDP spoke at the opening.

 In their statements, Member States took stock of the progress made in the implementation of the Monterrey Consensus, identified obstacles and constraints encountered and put forward ideas and proposals to overcome these difficulties.
-Many statements focused on the consequences of the global financial crisis for development and the need for bold and urgent measures to address them.
+Many statements focused on the consequences of the 2008 financial crisis for development and the need for bold and urgent measures to address them.
 Much attention was also devoted to the food and energy crises and to the untapped potential of innovative sources of finance.

 Amb.
 Oscar de Rojas, a former Venezuelan diplomat and Director of the U.N.'s Financing for Development Office, served as Executive Secretary of both the Doha and Monterrey conferences.